Capital Letters in English Part 2 - Her Majesty the Queen

 *Notice how, in the Bulgarian translation, the name is in quotation marks?
 In English, street names don’t need them.
 In other languages, they might.

-Here are some final recommendations coming from the stylebook of Associated Press when it comes to street names:
+Here are some final recommendations coming from the stylebook of the Associated Press on street names:

 Man-made structures (buildings, parks, bridges, tunnels, etc.) also often have names.
 That’s why they, too, need capital letters.